 Bad headlines make people scroll past without ever tapping to read on.
 Your headline doesn’t offer value or pique interest.
 With headlines like that, busy readers are likely to slow down long enough to invest their time.

 Erratic posting means people forget you’re around in the lulls between random drops of noise.
-You post enthusiastically for two weeks,s then disappear for three months completely.
-Regular schedules train audiences to expect and anticipate your valuable content.
+You post enthusiastically for two weeks, then disappear for three months completely.
+Regular schedules train audiences to expect and anticipate your valuable content marketing for SMBs.

 No promotion strategy leaves content sitting unnoticed after you hit the publish button.
 Writing great content means nothing if nobody ever discovers it exists anywhere.
 Multi-channel promotion ensures target audiences actually see your hard work paying off.